jonathanginevro/jonathanginevro/README.md

 ## Hi 👋, I'm Jonathan!
-🎓 Computer Science Student at the University of Toronto \
+🎓 Computer science student at the University of Toronto \
 💻 Currently studying machine learning and system design \
 ✉️ Feel free to reach out at jonathan.ginevro@mail.utoronto.ca